 Katherine maintains an active interest in legislative change and as a member of the New Zealand Law Society Taxation Committee regularly makes submissions in relation to proposed changes to the taxation laws of New Zealand as well as IRD Intrepretation Statements and publications.

-In her leisure time Katherine is an avid runner, cyclist and skier.
-Katherine runs competitively for the Sumner Running Club and competes in many middle and long distance running and cycling events.
+In her leisure time Katherine is an avid runner, cyclist and swimmer.
+Katherine competes in many middle and long distance running, cycling and multisport events.
 Katherine represented New Zealand at the ITU World Age Group Duathlon Championships held in Adelaide in October 2015 and in Penticton, Canada in August 2017.